Dedicated followers of sustainable fashion

 “I'M JUST TRYING TO CHANGE THE WORLD, ONE SEQUIN AT A TIME.” – Lady Gaga

 Fashion Revolution is a global movement that strives to shine a light on fashion industry practices and encourage change through positive action.
 As pro-fashion protesters, rather than shaming and guilt-tripping, they advocate learning and uniting to ensure that our clothing is made in a safe, clean and fair way.
-For more information on the sustainable fashion movement, check out the organanisation’s #whomademyclothes campaign in April.
-Find out where your local events are happening here and get involved.
+Find out where your local events are happening on their website and get involved.

-Whether you’re a fixer, a maker, eco fashionista ormould-breaker, we’d love to hear from you.
-For your chance to win HEAPS of free Sugru, share a photo with us using #mysugrufix on Facebook, Instagram or Twitter.
+Whether you’re a fixer, a maker, eco fashionista or mould-breaker, we’d love to hear from you.
+For your chance to win some Sugru, share a photo with us using #mysugrufix on Facebook, Instagram or Twitter.
 Someone always wins.